Cornwall, New York: Historic buildings

 The Canterbury Presbyterian Church is located along Clinton Street in downtown Cornwall.
 A white stone and brick building in the Federal style, with later Colonial Revival style additions, it has been listed on the National Register of Historic Places since 1996.
-In 2018 the Church which had been in need of repairs was acquired and converted in to a Dance Studio.
-This helped bring much needed repairs to support the history of the building.
+In 2018 the Church which had been in need of repairs was acquired and converted in to a dance studio.
+This helped fund repairs to support the history of the building.

 The Carvey–Gatfield House is a stone house along Angola Road in Cornwall.
 It was built in the first decade of the 19th century in the Federal style.
 The land was originally the property of Isaac Bobbin, an early settler, until subdivided into the present parcel and sold to Mathias Carvey in 1805, around the time the house was built.
 Carvey had bought the property from William Robinson, two owners removed from Bobbin, to support his mill on a nearby stream.
 He in turn sold it to Benjamin Gatfield, in whose family it would remain for almost a century.
 It was added to the National Register of Historic Places in 1996.